carlhenrikrolf/microtonOS/README.md

-Each category depends on three parameters: whether the layout is mirrored (flipped) in the left–right direction, whether it is flipped in the up–down position, and the value of the 'dilation'.
+Each category depends on three parameters: whether the layout is mirrored (flipped) in the left–right direction, whether it is flipped in the up–down position, and the value of the "dilation".
 The dilation is notated $d$ and defined separately for each category below.
 A suitable value is the size of the minor or neutral third.
 For a more jazzy sound (or the Studio Ghibli sound), try the major third or perfect fourth.